m-vila/bookbeats/README.md

 Curious about the creative process behind BookBeats, from idea to MVP?
 [Read my latest blog post](https://medium.com/@marta.vila.garrido/bookbeats-hitting-the-right-note-my-first-ai-project-journey-from-idea-to-mvp-4b1f65c4adeb) for all the details.

-## **Deployed version**

-BookBeats is available as a web application on Heroku.
-You can access it by [clicking here](https://bookbeats-187997a9d1fc.herokuapp.com)

-## ⚠️ Important: Spotify Account Integration
+## ⚠️ Important Update

-To export the generated playlist to your Spotify account, please follow these steps:

-1. Email your Spotify account email address to martasflat@gmail.com.
-2. Your email will be added to the user management section of BookBeats.
-3. Access is limited to 25 users, for this reason, yours will remain active for a maximum of 24 hours.
-4. Once enabled, you can log in and export playlists directly to your Spotify account.

-Please note that BookBeats runs on OpenAI credit.
-When this credit limit is reached, the app will temporarily stop generating playlists.
+BookBeats runs on OpenAI and Heroku credit.
+The credit limit has been reached, so the app will not generate more playlists.

-Enjoy! 🎉
+Thank you so much for testing it, for your feedback, and for your support! 🎉